Working remotely has rapidly become the new normal, and more and more companies are adapting their approach forward, working.

 As in the previous example, you have sent an email.
 In this case, you want to make an appointment for a follow-up call.

-If the customer opens the email and shows interest, it's wise to get in touch with the customer as soon as possible.
+If the customer opens the email and shows interest, it's wise to reach out as soon as possible.
 Receive a notification instantly when it's time to follow up.
-It is a good idea to add a note telling the agent that this call is coming up because the lead has opened an email.
+Consider adding a note to the Journey telling the agent that this call is coming up because the lead has opened an email.

 Working remotely has rapidly become the new normal, and more and more companies are adapting their approach forward, working.